Rexios80/hds_overlay/README.md

   "websocketIp": "localhost"
 }
 ```
 All the fields in the text above are required or the application will crash.
-If you change the websocketPort, you will have to append it to the IP address in the watch app: `192.168.xxx.xxx:3476`.
+If you change the websocketPort, you will have to append it to the IP address in the watch app ex: `192.168.xxx.xxx:3476`.
 To change the images the application uses, you can create a config file that looks like this:
 ```
 {
   "httpPort": 8080,